People-Sea/People-Sea/README.md

 <p align="center">
 <samp>
-  I'm WenRenHai,a backend developer and also an open-source enthusiast.
+  I'm WenRenHai a backend developer and also an open-source enthusiast.
 </samp>
 </p>